dockstore/dockstore-documentation/docs/dictionary.rst

 Seven Bridges
 -------------
     A cloud-based workflow execution platform developed by Seven Bridges Genomics.
 Seven Bridges supports the execution of :ref:`dict CWL` workflows and features a graph-based GUI to make workflow development easier.
 The computational backend of a Seven Bridges workspace can be selected by the user, with both :ref:`dict GCP` and :ref:`dict AWS` being supported.
 Dockstore supports directly importing :ref:`dict CWL` workflows into a Seven Bridges workspace.
-Seven Bridges is part of the :ref:`dict BioData Catalyst` grant.
+Seven Bridges is part of the :ref:`dict BioData Catalyst` consortium.

 see also :ref:`dict Terra`